octoml/se-tech-screen/README.md

 ## Getting Started
 ### Create an OctoAI Account

-* Go to <a hre="https:octoai.cloud">octoai.cloud</a> and create a user to get started.
+* Go to [octoai.cloud ](https://octoai.cloud/docs) and create a user to get started.
 *  Most of the tools you will need to complete this exercise can be found within the *Image Generation Solution* section of the platform, which can be accessed via the dropdown at the top of the page.

-> __NOTE__: We provide all users with free credit to get started.
+> __NOTE__: We provide all new customers and users with free credit to get started.
 If you hit a limit, let us know, and we will lift the cap for you. 😎

 ### OctoAI Docs
 * [OctoAI Docs](https://docs.octoai.cloud/docs)